Best beaches in UK: And the winners are...

 Best beaches in Uk no. 7 photos

-The ability to hire chemistry goggles and a hammer from a beach porta-cabin and the prospect of uncovering your own dinosaur skeleton (or at least an ammonite or 2) give this one the edge on the Jurassic coast.
+The ability to hire chemistry goggles and a hammer from a beach porta-cabin and the prospect of uncovering your own dinosaur bones (or at least an ammonite or 2) give this one the edge on the Jurassic coast.

 Go after a storm, of failing that, as the tide goes out, for the best fossil pickings.
 Check out the fossil shop at the end of the beach and marvel at the incredible skeletons found by the luckiest hunters.